Career Services

 What’s so Cool About Manufacturing (WSCM) gives 6th-8th grade students in Bradford, Sullivan, Susquehanna, Tioga and Wyoming Counties the opportunity to network with local manufacturers, gain new perspectives, record their experiences and present them in an educational and “cool” way through documentary video production.
 WSCM was originally created by MRC – Manufacturers Resource Center (MRC) in Pennsylvania’s Lehigh Valley.
 The contest’s intention is to generate excitement that draws students towards considering manufacturing career paths to create a 21st century workforce.

-For more information on the program and to view Northern Tier’s participants, visit https://www.whatssocool.org/contests/northern-tier/
+For more information on the program and to view Northern Tier’s participants, visit www.whatssocool.org or contact Rachel Selleck at Selleck@northerntier.org.

 Skip to content